mpsq/emacs-gcc-wayland-devel-builder/README.md

 - Do you want to use Emacs with native compilation enabled?
 - Do you want to use Emacs with Wayland support?
-- Are you using Arch Linux?
+- [Optional] Are you using Arch Linux?

 Then you might be interested in this repository.
 If you want all of those but you are not using Arch Linux, you can still go to the